tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 I could see it.
 They had fairly similar facial structures and dark brown hair, but while Gabe was an extroverted joker with a strong Boston accent, Charlie was a soft spoken Brit who we had to force into social situations.

 Peering at me through thick strands of dark hair, Gabe cocked his head.
 A cigarette was curled between his lips.
 He took a drag, exhaling smoke in my face.
-“Good evening to the girl who doesn’t know how to make basic meals attempting to have a whole ass dinner party.”
+“Good evening to the girl who can't make basic meals attempting to have a whole ass dinner party extravaganza."

 I could tell from the slight snorts between the cigarette, he’d been waiting to say that line all day.